CloudLabs-MOC/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

     ![](./Images/E2T4S3.png)

-1. Add another new code cell to the notebook, enter the following code in it, and run it:
+1. Add another new code cell to the notebook, enter the following code in it, and run the cell:

     ```python
    import mlflow